omarreis/diySextantScale/README.md

 ![A4 sextant](A4sextant.jpg)

-See this Youtube video:  https://youtu.be/aTm6SjUeBZI
+See this Youtube maker video:  https://youtu.be/aTm6SjUeBZI